Child Support in Pennsylvania

 You and your spouse may have agreed upon a child support arrangement that was incorporated into your judgment of divorce, or the court may have ordered payments as part of the divorce judgment.
 But it is axiomatic that life changes.
 No matter how carefully you’ve tried to plan out child support payments so that you and your ex wouldn’t ever have to revisit the issue, sometimes child support payments no longer cover the expenses you incur for your children.
 Thus, the only solution is to go back to court for a modified child support order.

 At any time after a child support order is issued, either parent may return to the court to ask that child support payments be increased or lowered (or even terminated).
-Below are the steps a party must take to increase child support payments.
+Below are the steps a party must take to increase child support payments in Pennsylvania.

 Demonstrate Changed Circumstances

-As a general matter, a parent seeking to alter child support payments must prove that circumstances have substantially changed since the current child support order was put into effect.
-Substantially changed circumstances that warrant increasing child support payments include:
+As a general matter, a parent seeking to alter child support payments in Pennsylvania must prove that circumstances have substantially changed since the current child support order was put into effect.
+Substantially changed circumstances that warrant increasing child support payments in PA include:

 - Substantial increase in a parent’s income: courts usually consider an increase of 10 percent or more to be a substantial change — the idea is to ensure that the children have reasonably equal living conditions when they spend time at either parent’s home